guysoft/Mqtt_Wifi_manager/README.md

 Mqtt_Wifi_manager
 =================

 This is a hackathon result.
-Which has been cleand up a bit since.
+Which has been cleaned up a bit since.

 One this is flashed, its all self-contained.
 You can set up an MQTT client that will push updates via a wifi of your choice.
 No hardcoded strings.
 You can also reset the settings by pressing "reset" sevral quick times.